-Qualitative results on Cityscapes support the above findings, as shown in Fig. \ref{fig:comp_city}.
-To be more specific, from left to right, we depict the RBG input image, GT image, CCNet's \cite{HuangWHHWL2019}, DANet's \cite{FuLYL19}, HRNet's \cite{YuanCW18} and our model's prediction .
-Specifically, our model demonstrates successful classification of false predicted pixels (identified by a red frame) in the first row of the image.
-Furthermore, the model accurately eliminates the terrain segment that had been previously incorrectly classified in the image (blue frame).
-In the second row, OVeNet exhibits superior performance compared to previous models, as it accurately expands the sidewalk and the pole depicted in the blue and yellow frames, respectively.
-Furthermore, not only it successfully eliminates discontinuities in the pink frame, but also results in a better representation of the bicycle's shape.
-As far as the third set of images is concerned, our model reduces the false prediction made by HRNet in the sidewalk segment achieving a better final result.
-Last but not least, in the last set of images, our model effectively reduces the pole (pink frame) in the segmentation output.
-Despite the presence of some errors that were not present in the initial HRNet, our model significantly increases the number of pixels that correctly belong to the 'bus' category, resulting in a superior prediction compared to the baseline.
-To sum up, OVeNet surpasses the HRNet's performance.
+Qualitative results on Cityscapes support the above findings, as shown in Fig.~\ref{fig:comp_city}.
+To be more specific, from left to right, we depict the RBG input image, GT image, CCNet's \cite{HuangWHHWL2019}, DANet's \cite{FuLYL19}, HRNet's \cite{YuanCW18} and our model's prediction.
+Specifically, our model demonstrates successful classification of incorrectly predicted pixels (identified by a red and a blue frame) in the first example.
+In the second example, OVeNet exhibits superior performance compared to previous models, as it accurately expands the sidewalk and the pole depicted in the blue and yellow frames, respectively.
+Furthermore, not only does it successfully eliminate discontinuities in the pink frame, but it also predicts a better representation of the bicycle's shape.
+As far as the last two examples are concerned, our model shrinks the false predictions of HRNet on sidewalk, pole and bus segments resulting in a superior prediction compared to the HRNet baseline.
+To sum up, OVeNet surpasses the performance of HRNet.

 \rot{\rotatebox{90}}